dvidelabs/flatcc/README.md

 project documentation on [writing schema files](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html).

-The [builder interfade referece] may be useful after studying the monster sample and quickstart below.
+The [Builder Interface Reference] may be useful after studying the monster sample and quickstart below.

 When looking for advanced examples such as sorting vectors and finding